 Here’s where smart operators really separate themselves.
 You don’t have to pick one model.
 The hybrid strategy uses mid-term as your floor and short-term as your ceiling.

-Here’s how it works:
+Here’s how it works in practice:

 - Set your Airbnb minimum stay to 30 days with a competitive monthly rate as your baseline